-Patterns and sample content were performed by studio guitarist Andreas Dombert and the pattern library was developed with guitarists Andreas Dombert, Johannes Feige and Christoph Bernewitz.
+Patterns and sample content were performed live by professional studio guitarists Andreas Dombert, Joschi Joachimsthaler, Christoph Bernewitz and Jonas Roßner.
 The patterns are grouped in song presets, containing 4-6 patterns that go together well, as well as a matching sound preset.
-You can select patterns via key switches and play them as chords on your MIDI keyboard.
+You can select patterns via keyswitches and play them as chords on your MIDI keyboard.
 Pattern playback will always stay in sync with your host project.